HerrHase/fastify-boilerplate/README.md

 ## Static & EtaHelper

-To handle files from manifest.json that are generated from Laravel-Mix, you can use **asset()** in the templates.
+All Static Files that are handle by Laravel Mix are copied to /static.
+You find the webpack.mix.js in /packages/frontend.
+Fastify will handle all request for static files by **/static/<filename>**.
+To handle files from manifest.json you can use **asset()** in the templates.

 ```
 <link href="{{ asset('/static/css/styles.css') }}" rel="stylesheet" type="text/css">